F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 # but yours is set to en_US.ISO8859-1.
 # As a result, some tests may fail.
 YMMV.
 ```
+This function basically concatenates all the arguments and outputs them as a single line of text.
+All the arguments have to be strings.

 # XML
 [documentation](https://www.postgresql.org/docs/current/functions-xml.html)